Cassia grandis

 Cassia grandis, one of several species called pink shower tree, and known as carao in Spanish, is a flowering plant in the family Fabaceae, native to the neotropics, that grows up to 30 m.
-The species is distributed from southern México, to Venezuela and Ecuador.
+The species is distributed from southern Mexico, to Venezuela and Ecuador.
 It grows in forests and open fields at lower elevations, and is known to be planted as an ornamental.
 In at least Costa Rica, its pods are stewed into a molasses-like syrup, taken as a sweetener and for its nutritional and medicinal effects, called Jarabe (or Miel) de Carao.

 Growth

-The tree's leaves are pinnate and deciduous, with 10-20 pairs of leaflets of 3–5 cm.
+The tree's leaves are pinnate and deciduous, with 8-20 pairs of leaflets of 3–5 cm.
 During the dry season, the tree sheds its old leaves, giving way to racemes of pastel pink flowers.
 The long, wood-like fruit capsules reach lengths of up to 50 cm and have many seeds, which are separated by resinous membranes that taste somewhat like carob.